2014–15 FA Women's Cup

-The 2014–15 Women's FA Cup was the 45th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
-Arsenal were the defending champions, having beaten Everton 2–0 in the previous final, but lost in the quarter finals to Chelsea.
+The 2014–15 FA Women's Cup was the 45th staging of the FA Women's Cup, a knockout cup competition for women's football teams in England.
+Arsenal were the defending champions, having beaten Everton 2–0 in the previous final, but lost in the quarter-finals to Chelsea.
 The 2015 Final took place at Wembley Stadium for the first time, and was held on 1 August 2015.
 The match was televised live on BBC One.

 Teams

 A total of 257 teams entered the 2014–15 FA Women's Cup, with the level of league football played by each team determining the stage of the competition where they were inserted.
 Teams which played in WSL1, the highest level of league football for women in England, entered in the fifth round.

 The preliminary round, first, second and third qualifying rounds, and the second round proper each saw one tie cancelled due to the withdrawal or disqualification of one of the teams.